 I stayed in this hostel when my cousin was visiting Bangkok from Sweden.
-We stayed in Everyday Bangkok Hostel for a few nights and for us at that time it was the perfect location.
-Bangkok is of course a massive city but if you need to stay close to Silom then Everyday Bangkok Hostel is a perfect place to stay at.
-Every bed in this fantastic Bangkok hostel has it’s own power socket, own reading light and personal locker, all of which are uncommon and very appreciated by backpackers.
-The staff are friendly, the food served is pretty good and there are some great extra touches around such as video games in the reception area which are a lot of fun.
+We stayed in Everyday Bangkok Hostel for a few nights, and for us at that time, it was in the perfect location.
+Bangkok is, of course, a massive city but if you need to stay close to Silom then Everyday Bangkok Hostel is a perfect place to stay at.
+Every bed in this fantastic Bangkok hostel has its own power socket, own reading light, and personal locker, all of which are uncommon and very appreciated by backpackers.
+The staff is friendly, the food served is pretty good and there are some great extra touches, such as video games in the reception area, which are a lot of fun.

-Silom is kind of the business district in Bangkok but there’s also plenty of entertainment to find, in Silom you can find the Patpong night market, the gay district and plenty of good restaurants.
+Silom is kind of the business district in Bangkok but there’s also plenty of entertainment to be had.
+In Silom, you can find the Patpong night market, the gay district and plenty of good restaurants.

 Phone: +66 2 637 0009